amazeeio/docs/architecture/components.md

 ### NodeJS / NPM

-[NodeJS](https://nodejs.org/en/) is a JavaScript runtime which supports you in simplifying your frontend workflow by enabling you to make use of the rich ecosystem which can be accessed by its package manager NPM
+[NodeJS](https://nodejs.org/en/) is a JavaScript runtime which supports you in simplifying your frontend workflow by enabling you to make use of the rich ecosystem which can be accessed by its package manager NPM.